 Court of Appeals Brussels 19 January 2001, JT 2001, 105.
 This is also the vision shared by most of the doctrine.
 See: R. Nieuwdorp and G. Palmaers, “Squeeze-out en sell-out na de inwerkingtreding van de nieuwe overnamewetgeving”, T.Fin.R.
 2008, (179) 199; M. Fyon, “La réforme du droit des offres publiques d’acquisition (première partie)”, Bank Fin.
 R. 2007, (242) 266-268, and the sources cited there.

 While this reasoning might be legally correct de lege lata, we believe that it is criticizable from an economic perspective.
-Indeed, the board of directors has an important role in bargaining with the majority shareholder to esnure that the squeeze-out price is fair, in our opinion.
+Indeed, the board of directors has an important role in bargaining with the majority shareholder to ensure that the squeeze-out price is fair, in our opinion.
 This role can only be fulfilled if the board is independent from the majority shareholder.
-See further in paragraph 253.
+See further in paragraph 255.